 EAPs are there to step in to help employees with a variety of life challenges — from financial and legal struggles to addiction recovery help.
 They serve as a liaison between employees and the professionals who can help them grow through whatever struggle they are currently in.
 So for those who are fighting an addiction, an EAP can connect them to different treatment facilities and work with the employer to manage the details of work expectations.3

 Help for Employers and Employees Fighting Addiction at Work

 If you or one of your employees is struggling with an addiction, Michael’s House can help.
 We can talk employers through steps to address the problems at work and guide you through getting your employee help.
 Our caring admissions coordinators can also help employees know how to approach the subject and know their rights within the company.

-At Michael’s House, we seek to treat the whole person — mind, body and soul — so that you will be able to return to daily life with a healthy outlook for all areas of your world, including your job.
-Please call us today at our 24 hour, toll-free helpline to start your journey to freedom.
+At Michael’s House, we seek to treat the whole person — mind, body, and soul — so that you will be able to return to daily life with a healthy outlook for all areas of your world, including your job.
+Please call us today at 760-548-4032 to start your journey to freedom.

 1 “Drugs and Alcohol in the Workplace.”
 National Council on Alcoholism and Drug Dependence, April 26, 2015.